InternLM/lmdeploy/docs/en/benchmark/profile_throughput.md

 - `--concurrency`

-  It represents the number of request threads with default value 64.
-Requests of concurrent threads will be batched by the inference engine.
-Its value should not exceed `max_batch_size` in `config.ini`.
-Otherwise, the excess requests will wait in the inference queue.
+  It represents the number of request threads.
+Defaults to 256.

 - `--num-prompts`

   The number of sampled prompts from dataset to process.
-The default is 2000.
+The default is 5000.

 - `--tp`